LcorpOfficial/LCC-Minecraft-Server/README.md

-# Create a ticket for an issue or suggestion of a new feature or change here:
+# Create a ticket:
-Make sure to label it appropriately!
+can be for an issue or suggestion of a new feature or change here: Make sure to label it appropriately!

 [![Create Ticket](https://media.lcorpcity.com/img/web/button_create-a-ticket.png)](https://github.com/LcorpOfficial/LCC-Minecraft-Server/issues/new)